grnisha/GitHub-Octopus-Workshop/Workshop/WorkshopGuide/09_Octopus_Deploy_Configuration.md

 - Browse to Library-> Variable Sets
 - Create a Variable Set named **Global**
-- Create a Variable called **Global.API.Key** and use a freshly generated [API key](https://octopus.com/docs/octopus-rest-api/how-to-create-an-api-key) with Space Manager permissions.
+- Create a Variable called **Global.API.Key** and use the API key you generated earlier.
 - Create a Variable called **Global.Base.URL** and use the URL of your Octopus instance.
-If you created one name **ndcworkshopexample.
-Octopus.app** then this is what you'd input.
+If you created one name **techielassinc.Octopus.app** then this is what you'd input.
 - Create a Variable called **Global.Environment.Prefix** and input **p** and scope it to the Production environment.
 - Create a Variable called **Global.Environment.Suffix** and input **prod** and scope it to the Production environment.
 - Create a Variable called **Global.Server.Thumbprint** and input your Octopus Server Thumbprint.
 You can get this from Octopus->Configuration->Thumbprint